Division of North Sydney

-The Division of North Sydney is an Australian electoral division in the state of New South Wales.
+The Division of North Sydney was an Australian electoral division in the state of New South Wales from 1901 to 2025.

+On 12 September 2024, the Australian Electoral Commission announced that the seat would be abolished at the 2025 Australian federal election, with its electors redistributed to Warringah, Bradfield and Bennelong.

 History

-It was proclaimed in 1900 and was one of the original 75 divisions contested at the first federal election.
+The Division of North Sydney was proclaimed in 1900 and was one of the original 75 divisions contested at the first federal election.
 It originally stretched as far as the Northern Beaches, though much of that area became Warringah in 1922.

-Second only to the nearby Division of Wentworth, the Division of North Sydney has the nation's second-highest proportion (56.4%) of high-income families.
-As with all North Shore seats, it has usually been a comfortably safe seat for the Liberal Party of Australia and its predecessors.
-Labor has usually run dead in the seat, though it came within 3.1 percent of winning it in the 1943 election landslide.
-North Sydney and Wentworth are the only two federation divisions in New South Wales to have never been held by Labor.
+At the time of the 2015 by-election, the Division of North Sydney had the nation's second-highest proportion (56.4%) of high-income families.

+Prior to its abolition, North Sydney was one of only two (the other being Wentworth) federation divisions in New South Wales to have never been held by Labor.
 The Liberal hold on the seat was broken in 1990 by "father of the independents" Ted Mack, who had represented much of the area in state parliament from 1981 to 1988.
 He held the seat for two terms before retiring at the 1996 election, after two terms, for the same reason he previously chose to resign from state parliament after two terms − to avoid receiving a parliamentary pension.

-However, during Mack's tenure, North Sydney was always a safe Liberal seat in traditional two-party-preferred match-ups, and it was a foregone conclusion that it would revert to the Liberals once Mack retired.
+However, during Mack's tenure, North Sydney was always on the stronger side of fairly safe for the Liberals in "traditional" two-party-preferred match-ups with Labor, and it was a foregone conclusion that it would revert to the Liberals once Mack retired.
 Indeed, when Mack retired in 1996, Joe Hockey reclaimed the seat for the Liberals on a swing large enough to revert the seat to its traditional status as a comfortably safe Liberal seat.
-Hockey held it easily until 2015, serving as Treasurer from 2013 to 2015 in the Abbott Government.
+Hockey held it easily until 2015, serving as Treasurer from 2013 to 2015 in the Abbott government.
 After Abbott was ousted as Liberal leader and Prime Minister by Malcolm Turnbull in the September 2015 Liberal leadership spill Hockey moved to the backbench, but six days later he announced his intention to resign from parliament, taking effect from 23 October.
 The 2015 North Sydney by-election was held on 5 December to elect his replacement.